Baker Street (song): Chart performance

-Released as a single in 1978, "Baker Street" reached No. 3 in the UK and No. 2 for six consecutive weeks in the US.
-It reached number one on the Cash Box Top 100 and number two on the Billboard Hot 100 where it held its Billboard position for six weeks, kept out of the number one spot by Andy Gibb's "Shadow Dancing".
+Released as a single in 1978, "Baker Street" reached No. 3 in the UK.
+In the US, it peaked at number one on the Cash Box Top 100 and number two on the Billboard Hot 100 where it stayed for six weeks, kept out of the number one spot by Andy Gibb's "Shadow Dancing".
 The song spent four weeks at number one in Canada, reached number one in Australia, and made it into the top 10 in seven European countries in addition to the UK.
-In October 2010, "Baker Street" was recognised by BMI for surpassing five million performances worldwide.
+In October 2010, "Baker Street" was recognized by BMI for surpassing five million performances worldwide.

-Another urban myth has claimed that "Baker Street" did overtake "Shadow Dancing" on the Billboard Hot 100 during one of its seven weeks on top in the summer of 1978, with Casey Kasem recording his American Top 40 countdown placing it at No. 1.
-However, at a dinner with Gibb's managers, then-Billboard chart director Bill Wardlow was allegedly told that if "Shadow Dancing" did not remain at No. 1, Gibb would be pulled from the lineup of an upcoming Billboard-organized concert.
-Wardlow then supposedly asked the magazine to leave the song at the top, and Kasem was told to re-record his countdown.
+An urban myth claims that "Baker Street" overtook "Shadow Dancing" on the Billboard Hot 100 during one of its seven weeks on top in 1978, with Casey Kasem recording his American Top 40 countdown placing it at No. 1.
+However, at a dinner with Gibb's managers, the Billboard chart director of the time, Bill Wardlow, was allegedly told that if "Shadow Dancing" did not remain at No. 1, Gibb would be pulled from the lineup of an upcoming Billboard-organized concert.
+Wardlow then supposedly asked Billboard to leave the song at the top, and Kasem was told to re-record his countdown.